MilenaRPotes/MilenaRPotes/README.md

 ## About Me 🌟

-🚀 Software Developer | Unity Programmer | Digital Artist
+🚀 Software Developer | Unity Programmer

 💻 C# Developer specialized in building robust and scalable applications with: